Alejogb1/job-board/blog-data/double-pipe-bash-usage-example.md

 id: "double-pipe-bash-usage-example"
 ---

-Okay so you wanna know about double pipe `||` in bash right Yeah I've been there done that messed it up a few times too Trust me you are not alone lets dive into the nitty gritty of this thing
+you wanna know about double pipe `||` in bash right Yeah I've been there done that messed it up a few times too Trust me you are not alone lets dive into the nitty gritty of this thing

 So `||` in bash it's like the "or" operator but for commands not variables it's all about exit codes basically A command when it runs spits out an exit code zero if it's successful something not zero if it went kaput